baaixw/VINS-Fusion-for-UrbanNavDataset-Evaluation/README.md

 </p>

 ### 5.3 Evaluation of Mongkok data:UrbanNav-HK-Harsh-Urban-1
-### Fail,  T-T
+Fail,  T-T

+## 6. Evaluation
+- evo_rpe tum groundTruth.csv vio.csv --plot --plot_mode xyz --save_plot ./VINSplot --save_results ./VINS.zip
-## 6. Acknowledgements
+## 7. Acknowledgements
-The VINS-Fusion (https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) framework is used for performance evaluation of dataset collected in Hong Kong urban canyons.
+#### The VINS-Fusion (https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) framework is used for performance evaluation of dataset collected in Hong Kong urban canyons.
 When performing coordinate transformation，some functions are derived from GraphGNSSLib (https://github.com/weisongwen/GraphGNSSLib).
 We appreciate and respect the authors' efforts for their contribution to the research community.
 If there is any thing inappropriate, please contact me through 19078299r@connect.polyu.hk (BAI).